httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     1. Let `origin` be the origin of `item`'s URI if `item`'s sandboxed origin browsing context flag is set, and `item`'s origin otherwise.

-    2. If `origin`'s host's registered domain is not an exact match for `top-origin`'s host's registered domain, return the empty string.
+    2. If `origin`'s host's registrable domain is not an exact match for `top-origin`'s host's registrable domain, return the empty string.

-5. Return `top-origin`'s host's registered domain.
+5. Return `top-origin`'s host's registrable domain.

 ### Worker-based requests {#worker-requests}